geryb-bg/gery-web/blog/Forms with LitElement/article.md

 customElements.define('quest-editor', QuestEditor);
 ```

 This component is very similar to the one we created for missions, the big difference is that this component does not have a save button.
-The reason for this is because we want to save the quest and missions at the same time (which we will do in another component in a moment).
+This is because we want to save the quest and missions at the same time (which we will do in another component in a moment).
 The `QuestEditor` component also has two new actions `errorsDetected` and `questUpdated`.
 We can implement them as follows:

 ```js
 export const ERRORS_DETECTED = 'ERRORS_DETECTED';